Doble Kara: Season 4 (2016)

-A deranged Lucille who keeps on seeing Antonio as an apparition continues with her agenda in ruining the Suarez and taking Kara back to her arms.
+A deranged Lucille who keeps on seeing Antonio as an apparition continues with her agenda in ruining the Suarez and taking Kara back into her arms.
 Lucille, desperate to retrieve back her only daughter and sole memory of Antonio, committed a crime of arson and set the house of the Suarez on fire.
-She was later pleaded guilty for the crimes she deliberately committed including the accident experienced by the Suarez during their holiday vacation.
+She later pleaded guilty for the crimes she deliberately committed including the accident experienced by the Suarez family during their holiday vacation.
 Instead of imprisoning her, Lucille was placed in a mental hospital by the court, as she had developed late-onset schizophrenia.
 Hoping to find Edward, the father of her unborn child, Sara went to Japan, but failed miserably just as Chloe, believing that Sara would only bring her son misery and pain, led Sara astray and forced Edward to migrate in South Korea.
 Sara, with the help of a friend, decided to work and start her life anew in Japan for her baby instead.

 Both babies are born, christened as Rebecca and Isabella.
 However, Sara mourned and grieved as Rebecca shortly died after her birth.
-After the misfortunes Sara had experienced in Japan, she went home to the Philippines, but chose not to return to her family, thinking that she'll only be a hindrance and be judged by her family because of her wrong decisions in life again.
-Not long after Isabella's few months, she was unfortunately separated from Kara and Seb which causes a family problem to the Suarez.
+After the misfortunes Sara had experienced in Japan, she went home to the Philippines, but chose not to return to her family, thinking that she'd only be a hindrance and be judged by her family because of her wrong decisions in life again.
+Not long after Isabella's few months, she was unfortunately separated from Kara and Seb which caused a problem for the Suarez family.
 Nobody knows who intended to kidnap the child and not stopping to search for her.
 Isabella was left in front of Sara's house under unknown circumstances and she took maternal care for her.
 Nowhere else to go, Sara was taken in by Cynthia in her Club Felicidad where Sara and Isabella spend over the following years.

 Season 5 (2016–17)

 One night during Becca's celebration for becoming part of Edward's commercial, Chloe, reveals the truth to Edward and the Suarez family.
 Alex pleased of what fate is doing to Sara, starts to be in triumph due to Sara's misery.
-Her plan is working when the secrets are revealed and the Suareze's will destroy themselves little by little, and Kara and Sara's relationship will be ruined forever.
+Her plan is working when the secrets are revealed and the Suarezes will destroy themselves little by little, and Kara and Sara's relationship will be ruined forever.
 Kara finds out that Becca is actually her long-lost daughter, who was kidnapped many years ago.

 After Sara was pleaded guilty for kidnapping Isabella, she escaped and tries to prove her innocence with the help of Lola Caring, Kengkay, Rona, and Nancy.
 She is later proven innocent and her relationship with Kara is fixed.
 The Suarezes then live a happy life without Alex's annoying deferral and evil schemes against them.